theebruno/ubuntunetdatatool/README.md

 -view various reports connected to NRENs
 -Create users and assign rol
 -Edit their profile.

 ## Functional requirements of the system

+- Users and admins should be able to sign into the system.
+- Users and admins should be authenticated basing on there roles.
+- Users should be able to fill in the survey forms
+- Users should be able to view there responses.
+- Users should be able to view there reponses.
+- The app should be responsive to fit all screen sizes
+- All admin features should also be working.

+## Functional requirements of the system

+- Users and admins should be able to sign into the system.
+- Users and admins should be authenticated basing on there roles.
+- Users should be able to fill in the survey forms
+- Users should be able to view there responses.
+- Users should be able to view there reponses.
+- The app should be responsive to fit all screen sizes
+- All admin features should also be working.

+## Functional requirements of the system